Monday morning, November 27, 1899

 She nods.
 “I can wash the can with the dishes tonight.”
 She walks away.

-Tiny clicks as three curly things drop into tobacco can.
+Three tiny clicks as curly things drop into tobacco can.

-The blast of outside cold air takes away picture in his mind.
+Blast of outside cold air takes picture out of Caleb’s head.
 Runs to catch up.